-The Fund, as per its mandate, invests in short term (maturities less than a year) corporate and government bonds.
-In order to better manage liquidity, the Fund ensured investments were equally spaced out across different maturities.
-During the course of the year, the Fund maintained an average 30% exposure to High Yield bonds (Investment Grade at 70%) in an effort to enhance yield of the portfolio while respecting its internal guidelines.
+The Fund invests in short term (maturities less than a year) corporate and government bonds.
+The Fund invest across different maturities whilst maintaining a duration of 6 months.
+During the year, the Fund maintained an average of 30% exposure to high yield bonds (Investment Grade at 70%) in an effort to enhance yield of the portfolio.
 The Fund continues to deliver very attractive returns in such environment.

-Portfolio characteristics as at the end of June 2023 are shown below:
+Portfolio characteristics as at the end of June 2024 are shown below:

 Statistic Fund

 USD Exposure % 100.00%

-Investment Grade exposure % 86.97%
+Investment Grade exposure % 79.00%

-Effective Duration (Years) 0.43
+Effective Duration (Years) 0.44

-Current Yield % 7.97%
+Current Yield % 5.80%